ppetrovtv/pine_script_docs/source/language/Execution_model.rst

 The most important difference between execution of scripts on historical and realtime bars is that while they execute only once on historical bars, they execute every time a price update occurs during a realtime bar.
 This entails that built-in variables such as ``high``, ``low`` and ``close`` which never change on a historical, **can** change at each of a script's iteration in the realtime bar.
 Changes in the built-in variables used in the script's calculations will in turn induce changes in the results of those calculations.
 As a result, the same script may produce different results every time it executes during the realtime bar—a phenomenon referred to as *repainting*.

 **Note:** In the realtime bar, the ``close`` variable always represents the **current price**.
-It will only represent the realtime bar's actual close on the bar's last update.
+Similarly, the ``high`` and ``low`` built-in variables represent the highest high and lowest low reached since the realtime bar's beginning.
+The built-in variables will only represent the realtime bar's final values on the bar's last update.

-has important consequences, as the script produce results each time of a script's calculations will
+Let's follow our script example in the realtime bar.

+When the realtime bar opens, nothing happens, as a script only executes when a price update occurs.
+This explains why scripts will show no activity on the realtime bar until a price change occurs.
+Until that happens, the script's calculations cannot produce any results.
+On the first bar

 Pine indicator calculation on realtime bar updates is slightly different comapred to historical bars because of